john-seb/john-seb.github.io/content/publication/nanof1/index.md

 external_link: ""

 image:
-  caption: A multichannel nanofluidic array system is equivalent to a stack of 'unit-cells'.
+  caption: A multichannel nanofluidic array system is equivalent to a stack of self repeating 'unit-cells'.
   focal_point: Smart

 links: